FOLLOW ROLAND AND LARS’ DREAM SKI ADVENTURE

 As said, Roland and Lars crossed Greenland together at the turn of the century.
 Since then, they have had their fair share of exploits.

-Lars recons that Roland is a wonderfully unique mix that makes him strengthen any team in anything.
-First, being a German with built-in accuracy and a love of detail.
-A background as a designer and in economics and marketing.
-Having worked and lived in many places around the world gives him an understanding of culture and language nuances that help him avoid traps and achieve results.
+Roland has a wonderfully unique mix of experiences that makes him strengthen any team.
+First, being a German with built-in accuracy and a love of detail ensures nothing is left for surprise.
+Having worked and lived in many places around the world gives him an understanding of culture and language - nuances that enable him to navigate any environment.

 The plan